twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **IncludeHlig** – Used with **Other Forms and Variants: Historical Ligatures and Historical Forms (hlig, hist)**.
 The `hist` feature uses the last character from the *Latin Extended-A* range of Unicode.
 The `hlig` feature uses ſt from the *Alphabetic Presentation Forms* range of Unicode and ligatures that are made up of glyphs beginning with ſ.
 * **IncludeInit** – Used with **Initial Forms (init)**.
 This feature uses initial characters from the *Arabic* ranges of Unicode.
 * **IncludeIsol** – Used with **Isolated Forms (isol)**.
 This feature uses  isolated characters from the *Arabic* ranges of Unicode.
 * **IncludeLiga** – Used with **Other Forms and Variants: Standard Ligatures (liga)**.
 This feature uses the first five Latin characters from the *Alphabetic Presentation Forms* range of Unicode.
-Including it in monospaced or pixelated fonts may cause bugs (e.g. Noto Sans Mono).
+Including it in monospaced fonts causes bugs (e.g. Helvetica Monospaced).
 * **IncludeLnum** – Used with **Numerals: Lining Figures (lnum)**.
 * **IncludeLoclCommon** – Used with **Localized Forms (locl): Common Localized Forms (CAT, NLD, TRK, ROM)**.
 This feature is used for Catalan (CAT) to replace l· with the character from *Latin Extended-A*, Dutch (NLD and FLE) to replace ij and íj́ with its own ligatures, Turkish (TRK) to replace i for case sensitivity and Romanian or Moldavian (ROM or MOL) to replace ş and ţ (cedilla) with ș and ț (comma).
 * **IncludeLoclCustom** – Used with **Localized Forms (locl): Custom Localized Forms (loclLANG)**.
 This feature supports only languages with Arabic, Greek, Hebrew or Latin scripts.
 This feature is useful for some languages, e.g. Hungarian (HUN) or Polish (POL) to reverse slant or rotate the acute in áéíóú (őű) or ćńóśź or French (FRA) to change thin space metrics.